Nonsmooth optimal value and policy functions in mechanical systems subject to unilateral constraints: Abstract

 \section{Abstract}

-State--of--the--art approaches to optimal control of contact--rich robot dynamics use smooth approximations of value and policy functions and gradient--based algorithms for improving approximator parameters.
-Unfortunately, the dynamics of mechanical systems subject to unilateral constraints---i.e. robot locomotion and manipulation---are generally nonsmooth.
-We show that value and policy functions generally inherit regularity properties like (non)smoothness from the underlying system's dynamics, and demonstrate this effect in a simple mechanical system.
-We conclude with a discussion of implications for the use of gradient--based algorithms for optimal control of contact--rich robot dynamics.
+State-of-the-art approaches to optimal control use smooth approximations of value and policy functions and gradient-based algorithms for improving approximator parameters.
+Unfortunately, we show that value and policy functions that arise in optimal control of mechanical systems subject to unilateral constraints -- i.e. the contact-rich dynamics of robot locomotion and manipulation -- are generally nonsmooth due to the underlying dynamics exhibiting discontinuous or piecewise-differentiable trajectory outcomes.
+Simple mechanical systems are used to illustrate this result and the implications for optimal control of contact-rich robot dynamics.